dmcarth/Cue/README.md

                 ~Of each cue name
 ```

-The only exception is for newlines.
-Unlike Markdown, Cue counts every single line
+Line spacing is also simply a matter of taste.

 ```
+This is line #1.

-This is line #1
+This is line #2.

-This is line #3 because it comes two lines after line #1.
+This is line #3.
 ```

 ### Comments
-You can also add comments using //.
+Comments can be extremely useful for sharing notes with you and your collaborators that won't appear in the final project.
+You can add a comment to the end of a line using //.

 ```
-It was the best of times, it was the worst of times    // consider revising
+It was the best of times, it was the worst of times.    // consider revising
 ```

 ### Ending